 As early as 1640, Americans saw the need for a safe, accurate system of recording land transactions in the public records.
 Later, land title insurance was developed in the 1870s as a safeguard against forged records, inaccurate record searches, and other title problems.

 A title insurance policy is crucial for a property buyer because it protects you and the lender from the possibility that your seller doesn't, or previous sellers didn't, have free and clear ownership of the house and property and, therefore, can't rightfully transfer full ownership to you.
 If a title claim arises, title insurance may cover costs, attorney’s fees, and expenses to defend your title.
-Your title insurance policy protects your property for as long as you own the property and can even protect your heirs.
+Your title insurance policy protects your property for as long as you own the property.

-On the rare occasion that title insurance is waived by a buyer, U.S. Title provides limited title searches.
+On the rare occasion title insurance is waived by a buyer, U.S. Title can provide a limited title search showing the current owner and any outstanding liens for an additional fee.

 Our experienced and professional closing staff coordinates all of the document signing, the collection, and disbursement of funds.